Paramore appear to be teasing their next era on social media

 — PARAMORE ITALIA (@italiaparamore) September 7, 2022

 Back in January, Paramore revealed that they were in the studio working on a new full-length album.
-The band confirmed that they’d completed their earliest songwriting sessions in Nashville, Tennessee and had later relocated to a studio in California to record.
+They confirmed that they’d completed their earliest songwriting sessions in Nashville, Tennessee and had later relocated to a studio in California to record.

 At the time, Williams explained that she and York had been reminiscing over some of their earliest influences before they began writing the LP.
 But the trio said it didn’t necessarily mean they would be releasing a “comeback ’emo’ record”.